adam44gg/macos-fps-counter-for-metal/README.md

 How to Use:

-When launching the app, if the FPS command was launched manually through the terminal, the app will automatically disable it.
+When launching the app, the app will know if the HUD is already enabled or disabled.

 To enable the FPS counter, click enable.
 To disable it, click disable.
-Quitting the app will also automatically disable the FPS Counter.

 Note: This will only work for Metal based games.